Narcolepsy: Behavioral

-General strategies like people and family education, sleep hygiene and medication compliance, and discussion of safety issues for example driving license can be useful.
+General strategies like people and family education, sleep hygiene, medication adherence, and discussion of safety issues, for example driving license, can be useful.
 Potential side effects of medication can also be addressed.
 Regular follow-up is useful to be able to monitor the response to treatment, to assess the presence of other sleep disorders like obstructive sleep apnea, and to discuss psychosocial issues.

 In many cases, planned regular short naps can reduce the need for pharmacological treatment of the EDS, but only improve symptoms for a short duration.
 A 120-minute nap provided benefit for 3 hours in the person's alertness whereas a 15-minute nap provided no benefit.
 Daytime naps are not a replacement for night time sleep.
-Ongoing communication between the health care provider, person, and their family members is important for optimal management of narcolepsy.
+Ongoing communication between the health care provider, the person, and their family members is important for optimal management of narcolepsy.